MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-get-started-exact-data-match-based-sits-overview.md

 <!--As the Azure-based EDM cloud service leverages a shared infrastructure, a misconfigured EDM SIT that triggers excessive EDM lookups could impact EDM performance for other customers if it wasn't controlled.
 This is prevented by throttling instances where EDM is misconfigured in a way that would cause excessive lookups.-->

-The system warns you if it finds a primary field mapped to SIT that detects a broad range of values, called a *loosely defined SIT*.
-This can cause the system to perform lookups on large numbers of strings that aren't related to the kind of content that your looking for.
+The system warns you if it finds a primary field mapped to a SIT that detects a broad range of values, called a *loosely defined SIT*.
+This can cause the system to perform lookups on large numbers of strings that aren't related to the kind of content that you're looking for.
 Mapping between these types of SITs and primary fields can result in false negatives and decrease performance.

 > [!NOTE]
 > As *loosely defined SIT*, like a custom one that looks for all personal identification numbers, has detection rules that allow for greater variability in the items detected.
 A *strongly defined SIT*, like U.S. Social Security Number, has detection rules that only allow a narrow, well defined set of items to be detected.

-The system will also warn you if the primary field you select occurs multiple times in a large number of rows.
+The system will also warn you if the values in the primary field you select occurs multiple times in a large number of rows.
 This can cause large numbers of result sets to be returned and processed, which could cause a time out.
+Time outs can result in missed detections and poor performance.

 ## Choosing the right EDM SIT creation experience for you